-Enough evidence indicates that the object of the eventive-CO functions as a predicate while that of the referential-CO refers to an individual, leading to many differences (see Jones 1988 and Massam 1990 also).
-This difference also induces a semantic, paraphrasing difference between the two types (Hamada 1996, Ogata 2008).
+Enough evidence indicates that the object of the EVENTIVE-CO functions as a predicate while that of the REFERENTIAL-CO refers to an individual, leading to many differences.
+For example, as illustrated here, verbs like smile in (2) are different from those like sang in (3) in that the former group of verbs licenses only a CO as its object but the latter can select another typical object (see Jones 1988 and Massam 1990 also).
+This difference also induces a semantic, paraphrasing difference between the two types (Hamada 1996, Ogata 2008):